influxdata/influxdb-client-js/influxdb-client-apis.dialect.header.md

 ## Dialect.header property

-If true, the results will contain a header row
+If true, the results contain a header row.

 <b>Signature:</b>